 They can live to over 15 years, but have high mortality in their first year of independence.
-Average probably 5 – 8 years.
+The average lifespan is probably 5 – 8 years.

 - What are their enemies (or who!)?

-Man is their main persecutor, but foxes will predate the young if on the ground or they can access the nest.
+Man is their main persecutor, but foxes will prey on the young if they are on the ground or if the nest can be accessed.

 - What are their special features?
 How fast can they fly?

 Peregrines are the fastest creature on the planet.
 A falconry bird was recorded at 240 mph in an experiment in the USA, but they will rarely attain that speed.
 They have evolved to fly fast and catch birds in the air, and will regularly reach over 100 mph in a hunting stoop.